Angelina Jolie Tackles Refugee Debate In New York Times Op-Ed Piece

 Angelina Jolie weighed in on the divisive immigration and refugee debate on Thursday, February 2, 2017, with an opinion piece in the New York Times.
 In the op-ed piece, Jolie touched on several key points while expressing dismay about the recent executive order that has banned the entry of refugees and citizens from seven Muslim-majority countries.
 Jolie never mentions President Trump by name or mentions any actions by the current administration except for a single sentence in the second paragraph of her piece.

 The rest of the op-ed is a balanced piece that acknowledges that the threat from terrorism and a global refugee crisis does justify a government assessing how best to secure its borders.
-At the same time, she also points out that the response to threats like this must be based in facts, not just random rules made from fear.
+At the same time, she also points out that the response to threats like this must be based on facts, not just random rules made from fear.

 She also points out that refugees currently admitted to the United States undergo intense scrutiny.